JonPSmith/AuthPermissions.AspNetCore/README.md

 ### 1. Install the MultiProjPack dotnet tool

+On your computer you need to install the global tool using the command below (see [this documentation](https://learn.microsoft.com/en-us/dotnet/core/tools/global-tools) to learn about global tools).

 `dotnet tool install JonPSmith.MultiProjPack --global`

-NOTE: To update the MultiProjPack .NET tool you need to run the command `dotnet tool update JonPSmith.MultiProjPack --global`.
-Or to uninstall this tool you should use `dotnet tool uninstall JonPSmith.MultiProjPack –-global` command.
+_NOTE: To update the MultiProjPack .NET tool you need to run the command `dotnet tool update JonPSmith.MultiProjPack --global`.
+Or to uninstall this tool you should use `dotnet tool uninstall JonPSmith.MultiProjPack --global` command._

 ### 2. Compile the AuthPermissions.AspNetCore in release Mode